SSWConsulting/SSW.People.Profiles/Caleb-Williams/Caleb-Williams.md

 ---

-Caleb graduated with a Bachelor's degree in Information Technology with Distinction, a journey that spanned five years of part-time study.
-Throughout this period, he meticulously honed in on a diverse set of valuable skills, inlcuding computer networking, communication, project management, and system design.
-Alongside his main course work he completed pursued alternative interests in his electives, including mobile application development, game prototyping and ludology, and business analysis.
-However, his primary area of interest was full-stack web development.

-Toward the end of his degree, Caleb undertook a full-time 5-month full stack development internship, pivotal experience that not only improved his coding abilities but also refined his communication skills and gave him a respect for the core tenets of scrum process in a practical environment.
+**Professional Career** - Toward the end of his degree, Caleb undertook a full-time 5-month [coding bootcamp](https://firebootcamp.com/).
+This pivotal experience not only improved his coding abilities, but also refined his communication skills and gave him a respect for the core tenets of Scrum in a practical environment.
 He learned the value of being transparent with stakeholders, communicative with his team, and respectful of the product owner's vision throughout the software development process.
-He is a qualified software developer with skills in Azure who is committed to building secure web apps with clean, maintainable code and excellent user experiences.
-Caleb is committed to broadenin his horizons and the latest web development technologies.
+He is a qualified developer with skills in Azure who is committed to building secure web apps with clean, maintainable code and excellent user experiences.
+Caleb strives to broaden his horizons and stay up to date with the latest web development technologies.

+**Education** - Caleb graduated with a Bachelor of Information Technology with Distinction in 2024, a journey that spanned five years of part-time study.
+Throughout this period, he meticulously honed a diverse set of valuable skills, including:

+- Computer networking
+- Communication
+- Project management
+- System design
+- Business analysis

+Although Caleb's primary area of interest was full-stack web development, he also pursued alternative interests in his elective courses, including:

+- Mobile application development
+- Game prototyping
+- Ludology
+- Multimedia creation
+- Photo editing